mapellidario/prng-api/README.md

 Content:

-* `api-overview`: it shows how to use the APIs.
+* `api-ov`: it shows how to use the APIs.
 Run with `run-ov.sh`
-* `api-overview-bis`: it shows how to use the APIs separating the allocation from the generation.
+* `api-ov-bis`: it shows how to use the APIs separating the allocation from the generation.
 Run with `run-ov-bis.sh`
-* `bench-heavy-ram`: monitors the permormance of `ranlux` and `dSFMT` by generating a large random array.
+* `bench-ram`: monitors the permormance of `ranlux` and `dSFMT` by generating a large random array.
 Run with `run-ram.sh`
-* `bench-heavy-disk`: similar to `random-test-ram`, but uses smaller arrays and saves them to the disk.
+* `bench-disk`: similar to `random-test-ram`, but uses smaller arrays and saves them to the disk.
 Run with `run-disk.sh`
-* `bench-heavy-disk-repeat`: repeats the test a certain number of times.
+* `bench-disk-repeat`: repeats the test a certain number of times.
 Run with `run-disk-repeat.sh`.
-* `bench-heavy-ram-repeat`: repeats the test a certain number of times.
+* `bench-ram-repeat`: repeats the test a certain number of times.
 Run with `bench-ram-repeat.sh`.

 ## References